aliouba/Kubernetes-HA/README.md

 export THIS_IP=IP

-On each match, define the following env vars.
+On each master, define the following env vars.
 E.g, on the first master: export MASTERID=master1 and export THIS_IP=172.31.23.4.

 # TLS Assets (on master 1)